patatetom/qemu-helpers/readme.md

 ### function

-this helper executes `qemu-system-x86_64` with the parameters stored in the `.4qemu` configuration file (if present and executable) and the parameters passed on the command line (which supplement or overwrite those previously defined in the configuration file or in the function). symbolic link can be used for `.4qemu` configuration file (eg. multiple settings).
+this helper executes `qemu-system-x86_64` with the parameters stored in the `qemu.cfg` configuration file (if present and executable) and the parameters passed on the command line (which supplement or overwrite those previously defined in the configuration file or in the function). symbolic link can be used for `qemu.cfg` configuration file (eg. multiple settings).
-`chmod +x .4qemu` to activate the configuration and `chmod -x .4qemu` to deactivate it.
+`chmod +x qemu.cfg` to activate the configuration and `chmod -x qemu.cfg` to deactivate it.

 > _`qemu` function and `qemu` alias cannot coexist._